 - Sentir (to feel)

 Lo siento.
 (I’m sorry!) —This is another example of a chunk.
 This one is really popular with native Spanish speakers.
 So, learn it by heart and you will always use it correctly.

 ¡Muy bien!
 We have covered 13 irregular Spanish verbs in the first-person singular (this means you talking about yourself), in the present.
 There are many more conjugations depending on the tense and the person who’s performing the action.
 If you want us to prepare a video for any of these verbs, let me know in the comments!

 Additionally, cuéntame en los comentarios (let me know in the comments) which is your favorite irregular verb and try to write a sentence with it as well!

-Next up is the article where I teach you chunks to master the conjugation of SER, which is another irregular verb… and a very important one, actually!
-The verb SER follows its own rules, so to speak, so definitely check out my next article to discover the chunks with SER that will make your life easier!
+Next up is a video aboutser in Spanish where I teach you chunks to master the conjugation of SER, which is another irregular verb… and a very important one, actually!
+The verb SER follows its own rules, so to speak, so definitely check out my next video to discover the chunks with SER that will make your life easier!